Mizoram's Lengpui airport safe for landing: official

 Tabletop runways are constructed on hilly or elevated terrains.
 Also, there could be low lying areas adjacent to such runways and there could be gorges at the end of such runways.
 Lalhmingliana said that the airport has almost all the required safety features like Instrument Landing System (ISL), runway lights and Doppler Very High Frequency Omni Range (DVOR), among others.

-He said that the two-decade-old airport is fit for landing of passenger flights upto Airbus 320 carrying 190 to 200 passengers and cargo flights and transport aircraft like C-17 Globemaster, Il-76 and super hercules, among others.
+He said that the two-decade-old airport is fit for landing of passenger aircraft like Airbus A320 carrying 190 to 200 passengers and cargo planes and transport aircraft like C-17 Globemaster, Il-76 and super hercules, among others.
 "Unless there is human error, plane crash and other accidents are unlikely to happen," he said.

+He said that the airport had witnessed a minor incident 10 years ago, when a charter airline-North East Shuttle- carrying around 15 passengers fell off to not so a deep gorge due to wrong landing by an inexperienced pilot.
+However, there were no casualties, he added.

 Lalhmingliana said that the runway of the airport is normal though it has been classified as tabletop.
 According to the official, renovation and extension of the airport- its building and terminal- is in progress during Covid-19 period.